smvlada/airflow-kube-setup/scripts/Readme.md

 ## Deploy in kubernetes

-1. Find $IMAGE in the repository
+1. Find $AIRFLOW_IMAGE in the repository
-2. Find $TAG in the repository
+2. Find $AIRFLOW_TAG in the repository
-2. Change it with the docker image URL and tag respectively
+2. Change it with the docker image URL and tag respectively in deploy.sh

 ```
 cd scripts/